vuksamardzic/follow.js/README.md

 ![exampe 6](./demo/example-6.jpg?raw=true "example 6")
 That's about it for `type`:`'style'`, now let's explain `type`:`'text'`.
 In image below we can see how it would look in default state (`default`:`'innerText'`).
 ![exampe 7](./demo/example-7.jpg?raw=true "example 7")
-Once we start moving mouse text inside elent will be updated depending on wedge as we can see in following three pictures.
+Once we start moving mouse text inside element will be updated depending on wedge as we can see in following three pictures.
 Feed property in this case is (`feed`:`['1st wedge','2nd wedge','3rd wedge']`)
 ![exampe 8](./demo/example-8.jpg?raw=true "example 8")
 ![exampe 9](./demo/example-9.jpg?raw=true "example 9")
 ![exampe 10](./demo/example-10.jpg?raw=true "example 10")